advanced-stack/py-llm-core/README.md

 - You need a whole framework: Take a look at [langchain](https://github.com/langchain-ai/langchain)
 - You need tremendous performance: Take a look at [vllm](https://github.com/vllm-project/vllm)
 - You want/need to use Pydantic and don't use the `dataclasses` module
-- You need Python 3.8 or older (PyLLMCore requires at least 3.9)

 ## Use cases